thinkthoughts/lean-gioia/REPORT/REPORT.md

 # A Formalization of the W-State Locality Obstruction

-**Status:** Draft v0.1
+**Status:** Draft v0.2
 **Formal reading point:** Checkpoint 52
 **Report page:** `labreports.app/gioia`

 ## Abstract

-This report presents a Lean 4 formalization of the W-state locality obstruction developed from Lei Gioia's seminar material and the corresponding source result.
-The source argument considers an extensive-local operator on a periodic qubit chain and constrains its normal-ordered pure-creation terms under the assumption that the W state is an eigenstate.
-The formal development separates the single-creation and higher-creation sectors, encodes finite-range cyclic geometry and witness constructions, and closes the higher-creation route using support-fiber aggregate coefficients rather than injective indexing of external terms.
-The resulting end-to-end theorem derives the vacuum-eigenstate conclusion for a mixed normal-ordered operator from explicit periodic-overlap, eigenstate, support, coverage, and representation hypotheses.
-The repository closes this proof architecture at Checkpoint 52 and records the source-to-formal boundary, theorem dependencies, reproducibility commands, and a workflow for using the formalization as a checked research reading point.
+This report presents a Lean 4 formalization of the W-state locality obstruction in Lei Gioia, Sanjay Moudgalya, and Olexei I. Motrunich, *Distinct Types of Parent Hamiltonians for Quantum States: Insights from the W State as a Quantum Many-Body Scar* (arXiv:2510.24713v3).
+The source argument constrains normal-ordered pure-creation terms of an extensive-local operator on a periodic qubit chain under a W-state eigenstate relation and derives a vacuum-eigenstate corollary.
+The formal development separates the single-creation and higher-creation sectors, makes the finite-range witness geometry explicit, and refines the higher-creation representation to the support-fiber aggregate coefficient carried by a common creation-string operator.
+The closed Checkpoint-52 theorem derives the represented vacuum-eigenstate conclusion from explicit geometry, eigenstate, support, coverage, and representation specifications.

 ---